 At the end of the module a student should have a broad and introductory awareness of the basic cultural, political, historical, religious, linguistic and literary issues at play both in the individual countries of SEA and in the region as a whole.
 They will in addition acquire the generic skills of learning how to write well-argued essays on topics relating to the module.
 This will require them in addition to synthesise material from lectures and from reading material provided in study packs.
 They will also learn how to present their own contributions through designated student-led seminars which will teach them generic skills of preparing and formulating arguments orally, together with use of presentational materials such as powerpoint, OHPs, handouts etc.

 The module will be taught over 11 weeks with 3 contact hours per week.

 Scope and syllabus

-This course is core for Year 1 of the degrees in BA South East Asian Studies and BA South East Asian Studies and . .
+This module is core for Year 1 of the degrees in BA South East Asian Studies and BA South East Asian Studies and . .

 This module is compulsory for Year 1 of the degrees BA Thai, BA Thai and another subject, BA Indonesian, BA Indonesian and another subject, BA Vietnamese and another subject, BA Burmese and another subject

 Method of assessment